jacobeturpin/jacobeturpin/README.md

 # What I'm Learning

-In the evenings, I'm trying to continuously improve my full-stack engineering skillset to better assist the full-stack teams teams I lead.
-(Academically and professionally I've spent more time in machine learning than application development.)
-I'm currently tinkering with small scale applications on [Next.js](https://nextjs.org/).
+In the evenings, I'm trying to continuously improve my full-stack AI engineering skillset to better assist the teams I lead.
+I'm currently working on a proof-of-concept for integrating agentic AI into voice applications.

 # What I'm Working On